b3n0y/ResolveDevDoc/docs/source/UI_dispatcher_func.rst

 	dispatcher.RunLoop()

-AddWindow() will also accept a single child without needing a list, or a single dictionary containing both proprties and child elements, for ease of use.
+AddWindow() will also accept a single child without needing a list, or a single dictionary containing both properties and child elements, for ease of use.

 As well as constructing new child elements and layouts, the UIManager also offers a few useful functions: